Renegade4339/RN4339MCBedrockSoundPacks/README.md

 footstep replacement sounds from the footsteps addon for zdoom. 'nuff said.
 From The Zombie Killer and Ral22.

+>Rene's Combat Texture Pack

+self-explanatory.
+Commissioned by gabixPHpear.
+Full credits in the credits file for the mod.

-[1] - SIDENOTE ON USING THE TWO PACKS: Please deactivate the pack should you decided to hop off from Murder Mystery since MM uses most sound events from Vanilla Minecraft.
+[1] - SIDENOTE ON USING ANY PACK HAVING THIS NOTE: Please deactivate the pack should you decided to hop off from Murder Mystery since MM uses most sound events from Vanilla Minecraft.

 Full credits in the primary credits file.